Working Papers

 Abstract: lagging labor reallocations outside agriculture amid sustained low agricultural productivity have been a key feature in the Philippines over the past 15 years.
 An analysis of the labor adjustments in and out of agriculture shows that a variety of factors have influenced this process.
 We find that the widening of wage differentials with non-agricultural sectors, improvements in labor market efficiency, and better transport infrastructure are largely associated with growing outflows of labor from agriculture, whilst the lack of post-primary education and the presence of agricultural clusters hinder such outflows.
 In contrast to the traditional view that agricultural employment outflows are largely driven by productivity differences and wage differentials, our results emphasize the roles of education as well as transport infrastructure in facilitating labor reallocations from agriculture to non-agriculture.

-Global Shipping Capacity and International Propagation of Geopolitical Shocks (With Xiwen Bai, Jesús Fernández-Villaverde, Ricardo Marto, & Francesco Zanetti)
+(With Xiwen Bai, Jesús Fernández-Villaverde, Ricardo Marto, & Francesco Zanetti)

 Publications

-A Big Data Approach to Cargo Type Prediction and Its Implications for Oil Trade Estimation (With Xiwen Bai, Qi Wang, & Zhongjun Ma, 2022) - Transportation Research Part E: Logistics and Transportation Review, 165, 102831.
+(With Xiwen Bai, Qi Wang, & Zhongjun Ma, 2022) - Transportation Research Part E: Logistics and Transportation Review, 165, 102831.

 Abstract: To estimate global crude oil trade flows, current research either considers only crude oil tankers, or simply applies external information to distinguish between crude and refined product oil cargoes transported by coated product tankers; these limitations often reduce an estimation’s accuracy or compromise replicability.
 Our methodology directly addresses these issues by applying the random forest (RF) ensemble learning technique to Automatic Identification System (AIS) data in order to predict the cargo types of coated product tankers.
 By leveraging domain knowledge, we construct a set of unique input variables for the RF model, and use its predictions to quantify the global crude oil trade in a more accurate manner.
 Our estimation shows that coated product tankers were responsible for approximately 8% of global seaborne crude oil trade from 2017–2020.
 Further, unanticipated variations in the crude oil volume carried by these tankers are consistent with several major historical oil trade disruptions.
 Our study further extends current applications of AIS data in the domains of operations management and maritime transportation, and facilitates the exploration of the more minute characteristics of oil transportation.
 The resulting shipping dataset and associated decomposition strategy also enable relevant stakeholders to quickly identify emerging trade flow risks and adapt more effectively.